theicfire/makefiletutorial/newer_design/src/index.md

 This guide spends minimal time describing the features, and instead focuses on runnable examples to demonstrate make.

+If you already know make, check out the [Quick Start Template](#quick-start-template)

 ## Running the Examples
 I made a quick [video](/screencasts.html) to show how to run these examples.
 You'll need a terminal and "make" installed.
 For each example, put the contents in a file called `Makefile`, and in that directory run the command `make`.
 Here is the output of running the above example: